Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 mark consent as revoked

-collect new consent when needed - you may even choose to collect consent before starting an application
+collect new or updated Consumer Consent when needed - you may even choose to collect consent before starting an application

-When collecting new consent from the Consent page you have the ability to collect consent via email or by uploading a file.
+Next, you will be given the ability to collect consent via email, text, or by uploading a file.

 Consent within the enrollment flow

 Agents have the opportunity to collect consent within the HealthSherpa enrollment flow.
-HealthSherpa provides agents the ability to capture Consumer Consent on the Privacy Policy screen, and Eligibility Application Review consent from the Confirm plan screen.
+HealthSherpa provides agents the ability to capture Consumer Consent (referred to as "consent") on the Privacy Policy screen, and Eligibility Application Review consent (referred to as "enrollment review") from the Confirm plan screen.

-You will have the option to email a digital consent form to your client, choose an existing consent document from the Consent Library, text a consent form to your client, upload proof of Consumer Consent, or indicate that you already have proof of Consumer Consent in your own records.
+You will have the option to email a digital consent form to your client, text a consent form to your client, choose an existing consent document from the Consent Library, upload proof of consent to HealthSherpa, or indicate that you already have proof of consent in your own records.

 Selecting this option allows you to send an email to your client with a link to a digital consent form.